 |750 (or 25 HD videos)||$199.99/month||$0.26/image ($7.99/video)||✗|

-- Credits: $8.00–$9.99/image.
-Credits are used to buy images on-demand.
-To get credits, you need to buy a credit pack, which will give you between 5 and 150 credits.
-The larger credit packs are more cost-efficient than the smaller ones, as you get a lower price per credit.
-You should use credits when you need images occasionally or if you need content that’s not sold with subscriptions, which includes the Extended and Enhanced licenses, videos, premium images, and editorial content.
+Credits ($8.00–$9.99/credit) are used to buy content on-demand.
+To get credits, you first buy a credit pack, available in sizes from 5 to 150 credits.
+The larger credit packs are cheaper than, the smaller ones because you get a lower price per credit.
+You should use credits if you only need images occasionally or need content not sold as part of a subscription, such as the extended and Enhanced licenses, videos, premium images, and editorial content.

 |Number of credits||Price||Price/credit||You save|

-- Free trial: Adobe Stock offers a 30-day trial period where you can download 10 or 40 (depending on your subscription) standard assets (standard images, music, templates, 3D).
-There are no hidden fees or tricks, but you have to cancel the free trial before the first billing to avoid getting charged.
+Adobe Stock offers a 30-day trial period where you can download 10 or 40 (depending on your subscription) standard assets (standard images, music, templates, 3D).
+There are no hidden fees or tricks, but you must cancel the free trial before the first billing to avoid getting charged.

 How Can I Pay?